Film Spoilers and

 China Moon (1994)

-Lamar Was the Bad Guy - Both He and Partner Bodine Ended Up Dead
+Lamar Set Up His Partner Bodine - Both He and Bodine Ended Up Dead

-As he became a prime suspect, Kyle recalled his earlier words: "Murderers are dumb s--ts.
+As he became a prime suspect, Bodine recalled his earlier words: "Murderers are dumb s--ts.
 They always screw it up sooner or later."
-Kyle was grilled by the police and asked: "What are you protecting her for, Kyle?...Smarten up, Kyle.
+He was grilled by the police and asked: "What are you protecting her for, Kyle?...Smarten up, Kyle.
 You're gonna fry for this, and she's gonna walk."
-Rachel was due to receive $12 million from her husband's trust, and Kyle was facing prison time if he agreed to cut a deal with the state attorney.
+Rachel was due to receive $12 million from her husband's trust, and Bodine was facing prison time if he agreed to cut a deal with the state attorney.

 She professed that she was telling the truth, although he was indignant and called her a "stranger."
 He grabbed her neck and accused her of lying: "You were just f--king me, weren't you?
 I was loving you, and you were f--king me!"
-At JJ's Lounge, Lamar was confronted by Bodine, and was shown the bullet (pitted with sand) taken from Munro's body.
+At JJ's Lounge, Lamar was confronted by Bodine, and was shown the bullet (pitted with sand) taken from Rupert Munro's body.
 Bodine figured out that Lamar had switched his .38 gun, shot it into sand, and then planted the used .38 slug in the autopsy room - switching it with the 9-millimeter slug actually pulled from Munro's chest.
 To set Bodine up, Lamar had also fired Bodine's .38 into the Munro bedroom wall, so the slug from the wall and body matched - both from Bodine's gun!
-Bodine told his buddy: "You screwed up.
-First the pictures, then my .38."
+Bodine told his buddy:

 When they went to the parking lot outside the bar to get Bodine's gun in Lamar's car, a patrol car arrived and an unexonerated Bodine was shot dead.
 Tragically, as Rachel cradled him in her arms and begged "stay with me," he died with his final words: "I was never gonna leave you."
 Lamar reminded Rachel: "Kyle was right.
 Sooner or later, they all f--k up."
 Rachel shot the pernicious Lamar dead with Kyle's gun.
 The camera panned up to a china moon.